tjkakade/Monopoly/README.md

 6. A player is not allowed to mortgage their properties on their turn, instead if they were to go bankrupt the player "sells" their properties back to the bank and is allowed to continue playing if they are no longer in debt.
 If they are still in debt then they are bankrupt and lose.

-7. We reduced the number of chance and community chest cards in the game from 32 total to 15, 10 chance and 5 community chest.
-We removed the "Get Out of Jail Free" card since JAIL no longer holds you for multiple turns and simply charges a fine.
+7. I reduced the number of chance and community chest cards in the game from 32 total to 15, 10 chance and 5 community chest.
+I removed the "Get Out of Jail Free" card since JAIL no longer holds you for multiple turns and simply charges a fine.
 Community chest has cards that charge and gift money to the player, while chance has those and movement cards.

 ## Recommended Software
-Our code can be compiled on windows and apple through Clion or any ide that supports C++.
+The code can be compiled on windows and apple through Clion or any ide that supports C++.
 To compile the code you just need to download and use the game.cpp file, which has the code for all of the features the game needs to run properly.
 This is the only file needed to run the game and play.

 ## Code Status and Interesting Features